Individual & Group Supervision

 The Seven-Eyed Lens: Integrative Supervision for deeper Insight & professional growth

-I provide clinical supervision to qualified counsellors, psychotherapists, trainees, and professionals from related helping fields, supporting their professional development and enhancing the quality of their practice.
+II provide clinical supervision for qualified counsellors, psychotherapists, trainees, and professionals in related helping fields, supporting their professional growth and enhancing the quality of their practice.

-I offer supervision in various settings, including private practice, the NHS, training organisations, and the voluntary sector, ensuring flexibility and relevance to different professional environments.
+I offer supervision across diverse settings, including private practice, the NHS, training organisations, and the voluntary sector, ensuring flexibility and relevance to different professional environments.

-My supervision approach is grounded in extensive clinical experience and enriched by comprehensive training in integrative and transpersonal methodologies.
-This foundation allows me to adapt to each supervisee's unique needs.
+My supervision approach is grounded in extensive clinical experience and enriched by comprehensive training in integrative and transpersonal methodologies, allowing me to adapt to each supervisee’s unique needs.

-I integrate The Seven-Eyed Supervision Model by P. Hawkins and R. Shohet with the Psychosynthesis model, providing a transpersonal perspective.
-This combined approach encourages reflective exploration and development of practical skills, fostering deeper insight and enhanced professional competence.
+I integrate the Seven-Eyed Supervision Model (P. Hawkins & R. Shohet) with the Psychosynthesis model, which offers a transpersonal perspective.
+This combined approach promotes reflective exploration while strengthening practical skills, fostering deeper insight, and enhancing professional competence.

-The "Seven-Eyed" model explores seven distinct dimensions of the supervision process, each offering a unique perspective:
+The Seven-Eyed Supervision Model explores seven distinct dimensions of the supervision process, each offering a unique perspective:

-Client Focus: Observes the client's physical presence, expressions, language, life story, and the connections they make between aspects of their life, including the choices they share and areas they wish to explore.
+1. Client Focus – Observes the client's physical presence, expressions, language, and life story.
+It explores the connections they make between different aspects of their life, including the choices they share and areas they wish to explore.

-Interventions Focus: Examines the therapist's strategies, skills, and techniques, considering when and why they were applied, and explores alternative approaches.
+2. Interventions Focus – Examines the therapist's strategies, skills, and techniques, considering their timing and purpose while exploring alternative approaches.

-Client-Therapist Relationship: Enhances understanding of relationship dynamics, including boundaries, therapeutic alliance, session flow, and the client’s transference.
+3. Client-Therapist Relationship – Enhances awareness of relational dynamics, including boundaries, therapeutic alliance, session flow, and the client’s transference.

-Therapist's Process: Focuses on the therapist’s emotional responses, countertransference, self-development, and self-care.
+4. Therapist’s Process – Focuses on the therapist’s emotional responses, countertransference, self-awareness, and self-care.

-Supervisor’s Process: The supervisor reflects on their own responses and feelings during supervision, using these insights to understand the client-therapist relationship.
+6. Supervisor’s Process – Encourages the supervisor to reflect on their own responses and feelings during supervision, using these insights to deepen understanding of the client-therapist relationship.

-Wider Context: Considers the broader context, including the client’s social and cultural background, professional ethics, and values, and seeks opportunities for growth and purpose.
+7. Wider Context – Considers the broader influences on the work, including the client’s social and cultural background, ethical considerations, and opportunities for growth and purpose.

-While supervision ideally involves all seven modes, incorporating each one in every session is not essential.
+While supervision ideally engages all seven modes, it is not necessary to incorporate each one in every session.

 Supervision is a working alliance between the supervisor and counsellor in which the counsellor can offer an account or recording of their work, reflect on it, receive feedback, and, where appropriate, guidance.